EdanRein/pyPplusS/ReadMe.md

 - fastqs is a python implementation of the Fast Quartic Solver described by [Strobach (2010)](https://www.sciencedirect.com/science/article/pii/S0377042710002128).

 Detailed descriptions of all inputs and outputs are given by comment lines and documentation text in the code.

+## Usage
+To use pyPplusS, import the following function: ```from pyppluss.segment_models import LC_ringed```

+This function will return the light curve of ringed exoplanets transits’ for limb darkened stars.

 ## Dependencies